IMF praises Spain, Ireland reforms but warns of risks

 While praising Madrid and Dublin, as on previous occasions, for their efforts to implement spending cuts and structural reforms, the International Monetary Fund said in its annual reviews that the outlook remained difficult in both cases.

-The country, in or close to recession for the past five years and with an unemployment rate above 27 percent, should also make its deficit-reduction programme more growth-friendly.
+The country, in or close to recession for the past five years and with an unemployment rate above 27 percent, should also make its deficit-reduction program more growth-friendly.

 The IMF said while Spain would probably return to growth later this year, weak activity would weigh on the banks, with loan quality worsening and less credit flowing into the economy.